New Synagogue (Ostrów Wielkopolski): The Old Synagogue

-The old synagogue was located in the city center, the western part of the former Jewish district.
-Currently a power transformer sits on its location.
+The old wooden synagogue was located in the city center, the western part of the former Jewish district.
+A power transformer sits on its former location.
 The synagogue was built in 1724 with the support of the town's owner, Jan Jerzy Przebendowski.
-It was a small, wooden, shingled building and functioned till a new, larger synagogue was raised in 1860.
+It was a small shingled building and functioned till a new, larger synagogue was completed in 1860.

 The New Synagogue

 The construction of a new building was determined by the fact that the old one was very small and of a poor condition.
 It was built in Moorish Revival style, popular among European synagogues.
 The cornerstone was laid on 7 April 1857, with Rabbi Aron Moses Stössel presiding at the ceremony (originally from Neu-Rausnitz, Moravia, Stössel had served the Ostrowo community since 1849).
 The building was designed by Moritz Landé, who also supervised its construction.
 The synagogue was completed in 1860.
 Building the synagogue would not have been possible without support from outside the Jewish community.
 Special merits went to Józef Aleksander Nasierowski, heir of the village of Wysocko.

 On 10 October 1872, a tragic event occurred there.
-During the prayers on Yom Kippur (the Day of Atonement) gas lamps went out.
+During the prayers on Yom Kippur gas lamps went out.
 Women and children whose place was up in the gallery, panicked.
 While fleeing, the staircase collapsed killing 19 people (Jews and one Christian girl).
 They were buried (except the Christian girl) in a mass grave in the Jewish cemetery which no longer exists.
-In 1903, at the cost of 12,000 German marks a renovation took place.
+In 1903, renovations were completed, that cost DM12,000.
 During World War II, the Nazis demolished almost the entire Jewish Quarter.
-Because liquor and food were stored in there, the synagogue was spared.
+The synagogue was spared as a warehouse for liquor and food.
 After the war, in the absence of Jewish community, the synagogue served as a furniture warehouse.
 The communists made changes to its interior by removing its movable parts, ritual objects, and liquidated Aron Kodesh.

 In 1946, the Polish Army unit stationed in Ostrów suggested that a theater with a symphony orchestra be founded there but the Supreme Religious Council of Polish Jews and the Ministry of Public Administration did not give their consent to use it for artistic purposes.